PwC's Deals Sector Leader John Potter and other partners discuss the deals outlook for 2022.

 Given recent activity, ongoing interest in the public markets is expected.
 For years, there were no pure health services IPOs, but 2020 saw two, and 2021 has seen eight.
 This count excludes SPAC-backed IPOs, of which there have been at least a dozen in the 12 months through November 15 — two were classified as megadeals.

 The level of megadeal activity indicates that deals will likely be plentiful going forward.
 While 2019 and 2020 saw just one megadeal each, the 12 months ending November 15 had seven non-SPAC megadeals:

 “The pandemic’s not over but health services and private equity firms are finding plenty of opportunities to invest and grow.
 That said, resilience and unlocking value are front and center as competitive and regulatory pressures loom.”

 LevinPro HC and LevinPro LTC: The merger and acquisition data contained in various charts and tables in this report have been included only with the permission of the publisher, Irving Levin Associates LLC.
 All rights reserved.

-S&P Capital IQ: Information provided by or through third parties is provided “as is”, without any representations or warranties by PwC or such third party.
+S&P Capital IQ: Information provided by or through third parties is provided “as is,” without any representations or warranties by PwC or such third party.
 PwC and such third parties disclaim any contractual or other duty, responsibility or liability to client and any person or entity that receives such information.

-PwC Partner, US Health Services Deals Leader, PwC US
+Partner, PwC US

-Deals Partner, PwC US
+PwC Deals Director, PwC US